gicentre/litvis/README.md

       _In VSCode:_ `View → Extensions`

     - Search for `markdown-preview-enhanced-with-litvis` and then click the `install` button next to the returned result.
-      This may take a few minutes, please be patient.
+      Please note that this may take a few minutes, especially on a slow network connection.

     - Search for `prettier` and then click the `install` button next to the result with the highest number of downloads.
       This extension will help you format litvis documents as you edit them.

     - Search for `language-elm` (Atom) or `elm` (VSCode) and then click the `install` button next to the result with the highest number of downloads.
-      This extension enables Elm code syntax highlighting in literate code blocks.
+      This extension enables syntax highlighting for Elm source in code blocks.

     > **Atom users:** you may want to disable Atom’s standard markdown preview tool by going to `Preferences → Packages` (or `File → Settings → Packages`), searching for `markdown-preview` and clicking `disable`.